 Unlike most EU member states, the Czech Republic permits and is conducting field trials involving several different bioengineered events.
-In 2019, the field trials involved three genetically engineered crops.
+In 2019, the field trials involved three GE crops on an area of 0.1 HA.
+In 2020, only two field trials were carried out on an area of 860 square meters (m^2) (3,050 m^2 including buffer zones).
 They are done for research purposes and include:

-- Plum trees with a modification conferring virus-resistance (resistance to plum pox, also known as Sharka), notified by the Crop Research Institute; - Soybeans with gene LTB, notified by the Institute of Experimental Botany; - Barley with modified LL-37 peptide.
+- Plum trees with a modification conferring virus-resistance (resistance to plum pox), notified by the Crop Research Institute, Prague.